wazuh/wazuh-documentation/source/cloud-service/account-billing/manage-billing-details.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

 .. meta::
-  :description: Learn how to add your billing details to your Wazuh Cloud account.
-This step is required if you wish to continue using your environment after the free trial.
+  :description: Learn how to add your billing details to your Wazuh Cloud account in this section of the documentation.

 .. _cloud_account_billing_details: